-President Trump’s 2019 budget proposes to slash funding for the Cooperative Fish and Wildlife Research Unit Program (CRU), which would eliminate 40 units in 38 states that are highly valued by fish and wildlife professionals for research and training.
+President Trump’s 2019 budget proposes to slash funding for the Cooperative Fish and Wildlife Research Unit Program (CRU), which would eliminate 40 units in 38 states that are highly valued by fish and wildlife professionals.
+Be the voice for fish!
+Call your members of Congress today and tell them that you support the work of the Cooperative Wildlife Units and ask them to restore funding to the program.

 If enacted, the $17.5 million budget elimination proposal would terminate 791 existing research projects and eliminate 139 federal research employees, resulting in obvious completion challenges for 545 current graduate students.
 The loss of this critically important research and graduate training program would be a direct and significant loss to our nation’s ability to effectively manage its natural resources.